matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 ##### <a name="message-transaction-delegation-accepted"></a>Transaction delegation accepted

 If a node receives a `DelegationAccepted` message then it should start to monitor the continued acceptance of that delegation.
-It can expect to receive `HeartbeatNotification` messages from the delegate node and for those messages to include the id of the delegated transaction.
+It can expect to receive `CoordinatorHeartbeatNotification` messages from the delegate node and for those messages to include the id of the delegated transaction.
 The `sender` node cannot assume that the `coordinator` node will persist the delegation request.
 If the heartbeat messages stop or if the received heartbeat messages do not contain the expected transaction ids, then the sender should retrigger the `HandleTransaction` process to cause the transaction to be re-delegated either to the same delegate, or new delegate or to be coordinated by the sender node itself.
 Whichever is appropriate for the current point in time.

 ```proto
 message DelegationRequestAccepted {